ATTRIBUTES OF GOD

 “Who is a God like you, who pardons sin and forgives the transgression of the remnant of his inheritance?
 You do not stay angry forever but delight to show mercy.”
 (Micah 7:18)

 “Oh, praise the greatness of our God!
 He is the Rock, his works are perfect, and all his ways are just.
 A faithful God who does no wrong, upright and just is he.”
-(Dt.
-32:3-4)
+(Deuteronomy 32:3-4)

 “But when the kindness and love of God our Savior appeared, he saved us, not because of righteous things we had done, but because of his mercy.
 He saved us through the washing of rebirth and renewal by the Holy Spirit…” (Titus 3:4-5)

 God is patient and does not act rashly or punish quickly.
 He gives the benefit of the doubt to those that can change.
-We waits on executing judgment until there is no other chance that people will repent.
+He waits on executing judgment until there is no other chance that people will repent.

 “The Lord is not slow in keeping his promise, as some understand slowness.
 Instead he is patient with you, not wanting anyone to perish, but everyone to come to repentance.”
 (2 Peter 3:9)

+Those who have seen a vision of God in heaven describe him as exceedingly beautiful.
 Beauty is the quality in God that gives us deep satisfaction to behold him.
 We can only see glimpses of his beauty in this life, but we will behold his unshaded beauty in heaven.

 “One thing I ask from the LORD, this only do I seek: that I may dwell in the house of the LORD all the days of my life, to gaze on the beauty of the LORD and to seek him in his temple.”
 (Psalm 27:4)